 - To acknowledge that the University will provide reasonable accommodations in order to allow students with disabilities to fulfill graduation requirements.
-There are times when substitutions and waivers may be appropriate. - To state and define, based on individual requests, the rationale for courses for which there are no waivers or substitutions. - To state and define course substitutions, waivers and accommodations for each individual student's program. - To provide reasonable accommodations to facilitate academic success of students with learning disabilities. - 5) To identify available options and make professional academic judgements for reasonable accommodation of students with disabilities.
-Waiver and/or substitution of courses by the University are not necessary when requirements can be documented as essential to the program of studies. - To support and assist students with disabilities in the development of their career and vocational plans.
+There are times when substitutions and waivers may be appropriate. - 2) To state and define, based on individual requests, the

+- To state and define course substitutions, waivers and accommodations for each individual student's program. - To provide reasonable accommodations to facilitate academic success of students with learning disabilities. - 5) To identify available options and make professional academic judgements for reasonable accommodation of students with disabilities.
+Waiver and/or substitution of courses by the University are not necessary when requirements can be documented as essential to the program of studies. - 6) To support and assist students with disabilities in the development of their career and vocational plans.